North London’s best local parks

 What is it?
 A fancy park minutes away from the rather imposing houses of Notting Hill.

 Why go?
 It’s a striking mix of the practical and the beautifully landscaped: carefully tended lawns, sheltered pathways and Japanese gardens sit alongside busy playing fields and overgrown woodland.
-There’s also peacock-spotting, a children’s park, loads of kids playing football, and the opportunity to soak up some posh garden culture.
+There’s also peacock-spotting, a children’s park, and the opportunity to soak up some posh garden culture.

 Top tip The annual Opera Holland Park festival season, showing works from the likes of Puccini, Donizetti and Bizet, happens every June, July and August.
-Staged on the old ruins of Holland House, and covered by only a canopy, the opera isn’t super expensive (£12-£70), and you can book a picnic.
+Staged on the old ruins of Holland House, and covered by only a canopy, the opera isn’t super expensive (£20-£70), and you can book a picnic table (from £28).

 Opens 7.30am.
 Closes 30 minutes before dusk.
 Barbecues allowed?
 No.